beeva-arturomartinez/beeva-best-practices/backend/microservices/README.md

 When the Microservice starts up it sends the first heartbeat to Eureka Server.
 At this point, the server still doesn't know anything about the microservice so it sends back a response with the **404** status code.
 The microservice is forced to be registered so it sends a **new request** containing all the necessary information like host, port, etc...

 Now, the microservice is registered in Eureka Server, but it is not available yet to receive incoming requests.
 The microservice is not ready until it sends the heartbeat again to the server.
-This sending happens, by default, **30 seconds** after registration, so the microservice will not be reachable before this period.
+This sending happens, by default, **30 seconds** after registration, so the microservice will not appear in the Eureka registry and it will not be reachable before this time.

 This default time can be configured in the microservice eureka client through the property: **`eureka.instance.leaseRenewalIntervalInSeconds`**

 ##### Step 2: Server Response and Cached Items

+It is important to note that Eureka Server mantains a cache containing all the responses sent back to clients, which is refreshed by default every **30 seconds**.
+So, it can happen that even when the microservice is registered in Eureka Server, it will not appear in the results of the invokation to `/eureka/apps` endpoint right away.

+This behaviour can be configured through the property: **`eureka.server.response-cache-update-interval-ms`**

 ##### Step 3: Client Cache

+Each one of the Eureka Client mantains a local cache to avoid to send too many requests to the Server, to fetch the Eureka Registry.
+By default, this cache is refreshed every **30 seconds**.
+Again, this can be configured through the property: **`eureka.client.registryFetchIntervalSeconds`**

+For example, Zuul (talk about it below) can benefit from this property to early detect new microservice instances.

 ##### Step 4: Ribbon LoadBalancer Cache

+As mentioned above each Spring Cloud microservice has an implementacion of Ribbon LoadBalancer.
+This ribbon implementation retrieves its information from the local Eureka Client, but it also mantains a local cache to avoid to overload the discovery client in Eureka.
+As imagined, this property is set by default to **30 seconds**.
+We can custom this value through the property: **`ribbon.serverListRefreshInterval`**

+It is important that these two last properties be in sync so that the different caches be refreshed in the correct order.

 ### 3.4 Zuul